CHarrison7/HospitalSystem/README.md

 7. Run docker build -t ehealth/gatewayserver ./gatewayserver
 8. run docker-compose up

--Make sure above commands are run at project root
+- Make sure above commands are run at project root
--See ./docs for deployment diagram that shows port numbers for each service, in case you wish to access Zipkin backend
+- See ./docs for deployment diagram that shows port numbers for each service, in case you wish to access Zipkin backend

 ===============
 ===============